Quick links

 During the first few days of the semester, we host a "Getting Started" meeting to explain the key requirements, review the schedule for the semester, and provide information about the seminars.
 Attendance is mandatory for all students starting IW that semester.

-Click here for the Spring 2024 Getting Started Meeting Slides
+Click here for the Fall 2024 COS IW Getting Started Meeting slides

 During the second half of the semester, there will also be meetings to provide students with information and guidelines about how to give an IW talk and how to write an IW paper.
 These sessions will provide critical information about what content to include and what formatting to use for your work.
 They are mandatory for all students doing IW for the first time.

-Click here for the Fall 2023 "How to Give an IW Talk" Slides
+Click here for the Spring 2024 "How to Give an IW Talk" Slides

-Click here for the Fall 2023 "How to Write an IW Paper" Slides
+Click here for the Spring 2024 "How to Write an IW Paper" Slides

 SEAS Funding Application

 The SEAS funding application is open to any COS student, both AB and BSE, who is completing a senior thesis or IW project.
-The Spring 2024 application is due by 5:00pm on Thursday, February 15, 2024.
+The Fall 2024 application is due by 5:00pm on Friday, September 27, 2024.
 THIS IS A FIRM DEADLINE.
 SEAS will not accept any late applications.

 Written Project Proposal